|

 sources of legal help that are FREE.
 These are legal services

-sources and law school clinics.
-However, even if you cannot
+sources and (from time to time) law school clinics.
+However, even

 obtain free services, you should know that in many (not all) cases